ytatus94/Notes/Supply_chain_fundamentals.md

 * Dependent: calculated from independent demands (cannot be forecasted)
 #### Demand patterns
 * Trend: demand is changing in a steady rate from period to period
-* Random fluctuation: causes by random occurrence, around the average.
+* Random fluctuation: causes by random occurrence, vary around the average and the variation will cancel each other out.
 Medical is in this category
-* Seasonal fluctuation: demands are known to repeat each year
+* Seasonal fluctuation: demands are known to repeat themselves each year, it takes short time periods, such as monthly or weekly
 * Cyclical: has wave-like fluctuation, caused by external influence, the period is more than one year
 #### Forecasting demand
 Review and understand historical demand pattern, fluctuation, variation